Interested in applying to Flatiron School? Schedule a 10 min chat with AdmissionsSchedule a Chat

 Beyond the financial institutions in this thriving city, the private sector has pushed for increased cybersecurity and these efforts have been met with great support from the state and local government.

-There’s a clear need for cybersecurity talent in NYC and that’s why, at Flatiron School, we’re excited to launch the immersive Cybersecurity Analytics program.
+If you want to be part of this exciting and necessary career field, check out the cybersecurity engineering bootcamp at Flatiron School.
 In 12 weeks, you can learn the skills you need to become a professional cybersecurity analyst in NYC.
-Our Cybersecurity Analytics program allows people with little to no technical experience to succeed in roles such as Threat Intel Analysts, SOC Analysts, Compliance Analysts, and Consultants.
+Our cybersecurity program allows people with little to no technical experience to succeed in roles such as Threat Intel Analysts, SOC Analysts, Compliance Analysts, and Consultants.

 If you want to learn more about Flatiron School’s New York campus and our course offerings, such as Cybersecurity Analytics, you can contact Flatiron School at Admissions@flatironschool.com.
 We encourage anyone who’s interested in attending Flatiron School to schedule a 10-minute chat with admissions.
 They’d be delighted to hear from you!